 - Wildlife and nature photography is welcomed and encouraged at the refuge as long as visitors stay on designated trails.

-- Portrait photography is permitted; however, photographers must only stay on trails open to visitors and cannot block others' access.
+- Portrait photography is permitted, BUT photographers must only stay on trails open to visitors and cannot block others' access.

-- The use of props (for example: stools, chairs, wagons, balloons, ribbons, confetti, dolls, stuffed animals, etc.), artificial lights, and reflectors are not permitted on refuge trails and parking areas.
+- The use of props (for example: stools, chairs, costumes, wagons, balloons, ribbons, confetti, dolls, stuffed animals, etc.), tents, artificial lights, and reflectors are not permitted on refuge trails and parking areas.